 Congress finally provided $35,000 on October 22, 1913 for a proper light and fog signal for the west breakwater pierhead, and work on Lorain Lighthouse, as seen today, started in 1916.
 By the close of that year, the concrete base was in place, the steel work was erected, and the reinforced concrete walls were finished, allowing a temporary acetylene light to be shown from atop the new structure.
-A revolving fourth-order lens, which produced five seconds of light followed by a five-second eclipse, commenced operation in the new lighthouse on April 7, 1919, and a diaphone fog signal was commissioned on May 13, 1919.
+A revolving fourth-order lens, which produced five seconds of light followed by a five-second eclipse, commenced operation in the new lighthouse on April 7, 1919, and a diaphone fog signal, sounding a group of three blasts every thirty seconds, was commissioned on May 13, 1919.

 The massive, three-story lighthouse was designed to withstand the tempestuous weather of Lake Erie.
 From the northeast corner of the structure, a square tower, topped by a helical-bar lantern room, extends just above the pitched roof.
 The basement of the lighthouse contained a cistern, coal bin, and storage space.
 A power room, bathroom, and storeroom were located on the first floor, while a living room, pantry, bedrooms, and a tank room were found on the second floor.
 The third floor had space for the diaphones, a timing device, water tank, and stairs leading to the lantern room.